andreferreiramusic/site/content/lute/main_en.md

-André Ferreira dedicates part of his artistic work to the lute and theorbo within the field of early music.
-His practice extends from solo repertoire to chamber music and continuo playing.
+The lute and theorbo form an important part of André Ferreira’s engagement with historical performance, particularly through the exploration of solo repertoire and continuo practice.

-He currently presents the solo programme Musica Humana, dedicated to the music of J. Dowland, A. Piccinini and G. G. Kapsberger.
-He also works regularly with ensembles such as Concentus Musicus Wien and Bach Consort Wien in concerts, opera productions and chamber music projects.
+He currently presents the solo programme *Musica Humana*, featuring music by J. Dowland, A. Piccinini and G. G. Kapsberger.
+His continuo work has also led to collaborations with ensembles including **Concentus Musicus Wien** and **Bach Consort Wien**, across concert and opera productions.

-His work includes regular performances at major venues and festivals, including the Wiener Musikverein, Theater an der Wien and Internationale Barocktage Stift Melk.
+He has performed on these instruments at venues and festivals including the **Wiener Musikverein**, **Theater an der Wien** and the **Internationale Barocktage Stift Melk**.